 T U C S O N

 Just like adults, children and teens are exposed to EMFs in their homes from many sources, including smart meters, cell towers, electric wiring, wi-fi routers and a growing list of smart devices.
-At school they may be exposed to many more in their classrooms—computers and laptops, wireless printers, and the cell phones and fitness trackers of their teachers and fellow students.
+At school they may be exposed to many more—computers and laptops, wireless printers, the cell phones and fitness trackers of their teachers and fellow students, in addition to cell towers installed on or near school grounds.

 Let’s get real intelligent and learn about the effects of EMFs on the health of children and teens ... and what you can do to protect them.